Philip Rubin: Popular culture influences

 In March 2010, Audiobulb Records released a CD by artist Autistici, titled Detached Metal Voice - Early Works (Vol. I).
 This album has been described as a collection of tracks that "explores the raw extrusion of the human condition."
 There is an homage to voice synthesis that includes excerpts from many of the early laboratory attempts to produce the human voice via articulatory synthesis, including work pioneered by Philip Rubin and colleagues at Haskins Laboratories, based on earlier work at Bell Laboratories.

 Rorschach Audio - Art and Illusion for Sound discusses "Sine-Wave Speech, The Clangers" and other topics, influenced by the sinewave synthesis work of Rubin and colleagues.

 The sinewave speech projection "Poulomi's Ode to Young-Hae Chang Heavy Industries" was presented at Rich Mix London on Dec.
 3, 2010.

 Manfred Bartmann, in 2017, made reference to the sine-wave work of Rubin, Remez, and others, and remarked on the similarity of sine-wave speech to the "warbling sounds of R2-D2".
 Bartmann incorporated sine-wave samples as part of CD Frisia Orientalis II: Making Music of Speech © 2017.
 On the CD, three tracks make use of sine-wave syntheses: No. 3 April '84 - fieldworking in East Frisia, No. 4 An East Frisian farm-hand song (Deenstenleed) revisited, and No. 5 Rökeldoab Dada, a grooving Low German mouth music.
 Bartmann says, "R2-D2's iconic sounds were created by sound designer Ben Burtt, and I always had thought that he had used a software developed by Philip Rubin way back then for the purpose of what was to be called sine-wave synthesis (Rubin 1982).
 However, in an interview ... on YouTube, Burtt pointed out that he just imitated the sounds that an infant would make."

 In June 2022, an illustration of Rubin by noted cartoonist Drew Friedman appeared in Mineshaft #42.
 Mineshaft is an independent international art magazine that features the work of Robert Crumb and other alternative artists and writers.
 The illustration, titled "What kind of man reads Mineshaft?", shows Rubin in 2019 holding the 1957 Les Paul Special that he played in The Institution, the mid-1960s band that he co-founded.
+The illustration was adapted by Friedman for his 2024 book, Schtick Figures, a collection of cultural legends, and appears on page 103.